VW plans production shut-downs in Wolfsburg due to new test standards

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) will discuss with workers in the coming days for how long it will shut production at its main plant in Wolfsburg in September due to the switch to new lab test standards WLTP, its chief executive told VW staff on Wednesday.
+FRANKFURT, June 6 (Reuters) - Volkswagen will discuss with workers in the coming days for how long it will shut production at its main plant in Wolfsburg in September due to the switch to new lab test standards WLTP, its chief executive told VW staff on Wednesday.

 “We will only build vehicles after the works holiday that fulfil the new standards.
 The deliveries will take place gradually as soon as the necessary approvals are there,” Herbert Diess said at a staff briefing, according to a statement.